 Add the dark rum, simple syrup, lime juice, grenadine and bitters into a shaker with ice, and shake until well-chilled.

-Strain into a Collins glass over crushed ice.
+Strain into a Collins glass over crushed ice, and top with a splash of club soda.